 Instructions

-- In a large bowl, add ⅔ cup (133 g) sugar.
-Then sift 1 cup (120 g) all-purpose flour, ¼ tsp salt, 1 tsp baking powder, and 1 Tbsp (6 g) matcha (green tea powder).
+- In a large bowl, add ⅔ cup sugar.
+Then sift 1 cup all-purpose flour (plain flour), ¼ tsp Diamond Crystal kosher salt, 1 tsp baking powder, and 1 Tbsp matcha (green tea powder).

-- Whisk all together to combine.
+- Whisk it all together to combine.

 - Add the egg mixture into the flour mixture.
 Using a rubber spatula, stir until just combined.

 - Slowly add half of the cooled melted butter.
 Make sure to blend the butter and mixture well before you add more butter.
-Mix until just blended and do not over mix.
+Mix until just blended and do not overmix.

 - Cover the bowl with plastic wrap and refrigerate to rest the batter for 3 hours, or if you have the time, overnight (highly recommended).
 If you don't bake it soon, put the batter in an airtight bag and store it in the freezer for up to 2 weeks.